BrendonONeill/Gamer-Data/README.md

 I have the API linked aswell as the database.
 I can add to the database but cant delete right now. there is a few bugs with filtering and game cards information.

 ### Working on

-Working out how I want to deal with the filter.
 Clean up some bugs.
 Cleaning up UI.
 should be able to deploy for a test run soon.

 ## Researching
-Learn a bit more on react query.
-Understand the Rendering of React.
-Firebase nosql queries for deletion
+Better protection on database.

 responsive design.
 Add and improve accessibility on website.